-It wasn’t until weeks later, while strolling down the iconic paved pedestrian path of Copacabana beach, that I would be proved wrong.
-When I was approached by someone holding with a doll in a gold dress to my face, thinking it was a local seller, I politely (or not so politely- I can’t remember however that detail is minor) declined and proceeded to carry on walking.
-But when I heard my name called and turned around to take a better look…
+It wasn’t until weeks later, while strolling down the iconic paved pedestrian path of Copacabana beach, that I would be proved wrong when I was approached by someone holding with a doll in a gold dress to my face.
+Thinking it was a local seller, I politely (or not so politely I can’t remember however that detail is minor) declined and proceeded to carry on walking.
+But it was when I heard my name called, and turned around to take a better look…

-There he stood, holding a doll of an Orisha in his hand.
+There he stood, holding a doll of a Orisha in his hand.
 Dionisis had been filming the Yemanja event that took place on the beach in anticipation to the New Year.

 Now he had my attention!